michaelja2983/chargingzone/README.md

 ![colors](https://github.com/michaelja2983/chargingzone/assets/148334530/fde9bf9b-9fea-4950-9dc1-18a8977289b3)

+Adaptions were made to the color scheme as a result of the results from the ==accessiblity validator==.
+This involved experimenting to ensure contrast was appropraite for those that may suffer from visual conditions.

 ### Font

 ### Website Structure

 The website is designed to be appealing and easy to navigate.
 In the header is an easy to use navigation bar, which directly below a HERO image of an vehicle with shown with a text info overlay.
 The page then flows with an objective and aims section quickly setting out what the site is about.
 Next the page flows into an info section on electric charger connectors before concluding with a Footer section with social media links.
 The website consists of three pages;

-*A home page with aims and objectives and electric connector information.
+- A home page with aims and objectives and electric connector information.
-*A charging map which allows users to locate the nearest electric charger to them.
+- A charging map which allows users to locate the nearest electric charger to them.
-*A contact us page with a simple form that can be completed to contact the business.
+- A contact us page with a simple form that can be completed to contact the business.

 ### Wireframes